robotcodedev/robotcode/docs/03_reference/cli.md

    Additional locations where to search test libraries and other extensions when they are imported. see `robot --pythonpath` option.

-- `-d, --outputdir dir`

-   Where to create output files. see `robot --outputdir` option.
+- `-k, --show-keywords`

+   Executed keywords will be shown in the output.

 - `-i, --inspect`

    Activate inspection mode.
 This forces a prompt to appear after the REPL script is executed.

+- `-d, --outputdir DIR`

+   Where to create output files. see `robot --outputdir` option.

+- `-o, --output FILE`

+   XML output file. see `robot --output` option.

+- `-r, --report FILE`

+   HTML output file. see `robot --report` option.

+- `-l, --log FILE`

+   HTML log file. see `robot --log` option.

+- `-x, --xunit FILE`

+   xUnit output file. see `robot --xunit` option.

 - `--help`